 Understanding Snowflake Credit and Storage Usage¶

-Snowflake provides a highly complete and compatible SQL Data Warehouse that delivers unprecedented flexibility and scalability.
+Snowflake brings unprecedented flexibility and scalability to data warehousing.
 The goal of Snowflake pricing is to enable these capabilities at a low cost in the simplest possible way.

-The Snowflake cloud architecture separates data warehousing into two distinct functions: virtual warehouse processing and data storage.
-The costs associated with using Snowflake are based on your usage of the service for each of these functions.
+The Snowflake cloud architecture separates data warehousing into two distinct functions: compute resources (implemented as virtual warehouses) and data storage.
+The costs associated with using Snowflake are based on your usage of each of these functions.

 In this Topic: